 Leonidou et al. (2017) studied the internal drivers and performance consequences of small firm green business strategy and found the internal drivers and performance outcomes of green business strategies in small firms, considering the moderating role of external forces.
 The findings suggested that green product and process innovation, green managerial attitudes, and green corporate social responsibility were significant internal drivers of green business strategy.
 The study also revealed that green business strategies positively influence firm performance, and this relationship was strengthened by external forces such as environmental regulations and stakeholder pressures.
-Roxas et al. (2017) investigated on the effects of entrepreneurial and environmental sustainability orientations on firm performance in small businesses and found the effects of entrepreneurial and environmental sustainability orientations on the performance of small businesses in the Philippines.
+Roxas et al. (2017) investigated on the effects of entrepreneurial and environmental sustainability orientations on firm performance of small businesses in the Philippines.
+The results indicated that both entrepreneurial orientation and environmental sustainability orientations and environmental sustainability orientations and environmental sustainability orientation and environmental sustainability orientations on the performance of small businesses in the Philippines.
 The results indicated that both entrepreneurial orientation and environmental sustainability orientation had significant positive impacts on firm performance.
 The authors concluded that adopting an entrepreneurial mindset and integrating environmental sustainability practices into business strategies could enhance the competitive advantage and performance of small businesses.
 Cantele and